adamvietro/Games/README.md

 # Games

-**TODO: Add more games.\n
+**TODO: Add more games.
 Better documentation
 **

 ## Installation

-Simply unpackage within your linux shell.\n
+Simply unpackage within your linux shell.
-Find your way to the Games directory and enter iex -s mix\n Once in the iex shell enter: Games.start()
+Find your way to the Games directory and enter iex -s mix
+Once in the iex shell enter: Games.start()

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed